 If a perfect match cannot be found for you, your doctor may suggest you use a mismatched donor.
 Mismatched donor transplants are very common, particularly for people with rare HLA types, and can lead to long-term success.

-Your doctor may also suggest a haploidentical transplant.
+Your doctor may suggest a haploidentical transplant.
 A haploidentical transplant is a transplant using cells from a related donor, such as a parent or child, who only half matches your HLA type.
-Historically, the risk of complications has been greater with a haploidentical transplant than with a transplant using blood stem cells from a well-matched donor.
-However new techniques have improved the safety of this procedure.
+Use of haploidentical transplants has made it possible to enable many more patients to undergo a bone marrow or stem cell transplant.

 Other Criteria When Choosing a Bone Marrow, Stem Cell or Cord Blood Donor

 Although HLA type is the most important consideration when choosing a suitable donor, your doctor will also take other factors into consideration including: